waste-of-kindergarten/xpython37-v0.1/python/Doc/library/subprocess.rst

    :program:`ps`.
 If ``shell=True``, on POSIX the *executable* argument specifies a replacement shell for the default :file:`/bin/sh`.

-   .. versionchanged:: 3.6
-      *executable* parameter accepts a :term:`path-like object` on POSIX.

-   .. versionchanged:: 3.8
-      *executable* parameter accepts a bytes and :term:`path-like object` on Windows.

    *stdin*, *stdout* and *stderr* specify the executed program's standard input, standard output and standard error file handles, respectively.
-Valid values are :data:`PIPE`, :data:`DEVNULL`, an existing file descriptor (a positive integer), an existing :term:`file object` with a valid file descriptor, and ``None``.  :data:`PIPE` indicates that a new pipe to the child should be created.  :data:`DEVNULL` indicates that the special file :data:`os.devnull` will be used.
+Valid values are :data:`PIPE`, :data:`DEVNULL`, an existing file descriptor (a positive integer), an existing :term:`file object`, and ``None``.  :data:`PIPE` indicates that a new pipe to the child should be created.  :data:`DEVNULL` indicates that the special file :data:`os.devnull` will be used.
 With the default settings of ``None``, no redirection will occur; the child's file handles will be inherited from the parent.
 Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data from the applications should be captured into the same file handle as for stdout.

    If *preexec_fn* is set to a callable object, this object will be called in the child process just before the child is executed.